Updated Wireless Infrastructure Enables Road to Digitization

 The Retailer’s Meraki network was able to integrate with the AppDynamics monitoring solution, allowing their IT staff to pinpoint and remedy checkout bottlenecks quickly.
 This reduced the checkout time to approximately three seconds and alleviated customer frustration.

 Meraki is designed for ease of use and analytic capabilities, which are key for this customer to achieve its digital transformation objectives.
-WWT provides out-of-the-box Meraki capabilities and customizable solutions, as well as the Branch of the Future, a recently announced managed service offering.
+WWT provides out-of-the-box Meraki capabilities and customizable solutions as well as a network management platform that provides network health and analytics information.

 The customer is now able to leverage Meraki’s cloud-based management system to achieve their store deployment and maintenance goals without worrying about the complexities or risk of running data center and wireless controllers in-store.
 Using Cisco Meraki, the retailer has the ability to spin stores up or down more efficiently to maximize the ROI of their real estate investments.